openela/openela-documentation/openela8/topics/osmanage-ConfiguringSystemSettings.md

 1
 ```

-You can use the sysctl command to view or modify values under the /proc/sys directory.
+You can use the `sysctl` command to view or modify values under the `/proc/sys` directory.

 **Note:**

-Even `root` can't bypass the file access permissions of virtual file entries under /proc.
-If you change the value of a read-only entry such as /proc/partitions, no kernel code exists to service the `write()` system call.
+Even `root` can't bypass the file access permissions of virtual file entries under `/proc`.
+If you change the value of a read-only entry such as `/proc/partitions`, no kernel code exists to service the `write()` system call.

 To display the current kernel settings, use the following command: